feature-engine/feature_engine/docs/user_guide/datetime/DatetimeSubtraction.rst

     3 2019-03-08 2018-04-01  0.933626
     4 2019-03-09 2018-04-08  0.917199

-We can automate this procedure with ::class:`DatetimeSubstraction()`.
+If you wanted to subtract various datetime variables, you would have to write lines of code for every subtraction.
+Fortunately, we can automate this procedure with :class:`DatetimeSubstraction()`.

 Datetime subtraction with Feature-engine
 ----------------------------------------

-:class:`DatetimeFeatures()` automatically subtracts several date and time features from each other.
-You just need to indicate the features at the right of the subtraction operation in the `variables` parameters, and those on the left in the `reference` parameter.
+:class:`DatetimeSubstraction()` automatically subtracts several date and time features from each other.
+You just need to indicate the features at the right of the subtraction operation in the `variables` parameters and those on the left in the `reference parameter`.
 You can also change the output unit through the `output_unit` parameter.

-It works with variables whose dtype is datetime, as well as with object-like and categorical variables, provided that they can be parsed into datetime format.
+:class:`DatetimeSubstraction()` works with variables whose `dtype` is datetime, as well as with object-like and categorical variables, provided that they can be parsed into datetime format.
+This will be done under the hood by the transformer.

-Following up with the former example:
+Following up with the former example, here is how we obtain the difference in number of days using :class:`DatetimeSubstraction()`:

 .. code:: python